Last Updated: 7/10/23 | July 10th, 2023

 This is the quickest but most expensive way to get around Southeast Asia.
 There are a lot of budget airlines (like Ryanair or EasyJet in Europe) in the region: Scoot (merged with Tigerair), Jetstar, and AirAsia are the biggest.
 Nok Air has a lot of flights within Thailand, and VietJet Air is popular in Vietnam.
 Lion Air serves Indonesia, but its safety record is really spotty and I would not fly them.

-Here are some sample prices for some of the biggest routes:
+Here are some sample prices for some of the biggest routes (in USD):

 Keep in mind two things, though:

 - First, budget airlines all fly from smaller, more out-of-the-way airports, so be prepared to take buses or taxis there (and plan for traffic).